brucellino/hackfest-app/doc/step-by-step.md

 ### Add Auth, Users, Sessions

-Model users with omniauth and devise
+Model users with omniauth and devise.

+We will use external authentication to model users, having logins from at least ORCID and GitHub.
+These providers are necessary for the hack and open science aspects.

 ### Add Platform Status Dashboard